finn-no/retriable-kafka-consumer/README.md

 If processing of a kafka-record throws an unhandled exception, the record is re-sent to a retry-topic.
 The record will then be retried until it is successfully processed without exceptions or the `retryPeriod` is exceeded.

 # Usage

+## Limitations

+Since this library re-posts your messages to a new topic, the order of the messages is not preserved.
+So if you depend on in-order-processing, this library is not for you.

 ## Dependency